Ask Mauj: About Pleasure, Vaginal Dryness, and Slower Orgasms

 There are also lubricants that are available without a prescription, and these can make your sexual experience more enjoyable by re-introducing healthy moisture back in your vagina.

 If you're interested in trying one out, we recommend Mauj’s lubricant, Sayl, which is pH-balanced and 100% derived from plants.
-Find out more about Sayl here.
+Find out more information about Sayl here.

 Have questions you’d like us to answer?